 Hope is expecting things to get better in the future, which is what it is for.
-What we hope for is what we don’t have.
-But if the flame of hope is extinguished, our ability to have joy goes out with it.
+What we long for is what we don’t have.
+But if the flame of this is extinguished, our ability to have joy goes out with it.
 There is no necessity to let our past burden us or decree what our present or future will hold.
-Therefore, believers in Christ don’t have to experience a sense of guilt or of loss like those who don’t have any hope—since our hope is a “blessed hope”!
+Therefore, believers in Christ don’t have to experience a sense of guilt or of loss like those who don’t have any assurance—since our expectation is a “blessed hope”!

 We all reach the moment where we really need hope.
-Truth is the only basis we have for real hope.
+Truth is the only basis we have for real this.
 Everything is under the control of God, not of Satan, whose degree of control is limited.
 When Christ died on the Cross, it wasn’t to satisfy Satan—He died to glorify His Heavenly Father.
-The position we are in isn’t hopeless—there is a possible solution.
+The position we are in isn’t impracticable—there is a possible solution.
 We have one great need, which is to receive the Holy Spirit.
-And our one and only great hope comes from having faith in Christ and Him crucified.
+And our one and only great answer comes from having faith in Christ and Him crucified.
 That is all that is necessary.

 “…sanctify the Lord God in your hearts: and be ready always to give an answer to every man that asketh you a reason of the hope that is in you…” (1 Peter 3:15).
 Jesus Christ is the only One Who can satisfy the great empty space in our heart.
 Once He’s formed in us, we can satisfy the Lord. “…Now the God of hope fill you with all joy and peace in believing, that ye may abound in hope, through the power of the Holy Ghost” (Romans 15:13).

 It All Begins at the Cross